Disappearance of Natalee Holloway: 2007 rearrests and re-releases

-Citing what was described as newly discovered evidence, Aruban investigators rearrested Van der Sloot and the Kalpoe brothers on November 21, 2007, on suspicion of involvement in "manslaughter and causing serious bodily harm that resulted in the death of Holloway."
+Citing what was described as newly discovered evidence, Aruban investigators rearrested van der Sloot and the Kalpoe brothers on November 21, 2007, on suspicion of involvement in "manslaughter and causing serious bodily harm that resulted in the death of Holloway."
 Van der Sloot was detained by Dutch authorities in the Netherlands, while the Kalpoe brothers were detained in Aruba.
 Van der Sloot was returned to Aruba, where he was incarcerated.

 Soon after, Dave Holloway announced a new search for his daughter that probed the sea beyond the original 330 ft depths in which earlier searches had taken place.
 That search involved a vessel called the Persistence and was abandoned due to lack of funds at the end of February 2008, when nothing of significance was found.

 On November 30, a judge ordered the release of the Kalpoe brothers.
 Despite attempts by the prosecution to extend their detention, the brothers were released on the following day.
 The prosecution appealed their release, which was denied on December 5, with the court writing, "Notwithstanding expensive and lengthy investigations on her disappearance and on people who could be involved, the file against the suspect does not contain direct indications that Natalee passed away due to a violent crime."
 Van der Sloot was released without charge on December 7 due to lack of evidence implicating him as well as a lack of evidence that Holloway died as the result of a violent crime.
 The prosecution indicated it would not appeal.

 On December 18, prosecutor Hans Mos officially declared the case closed, and that no charges would be filed due to lack of evidence.
-The prosecution indicated a continuing interest in Van der Sloot and the Kalpoe brothers (though they legally ceased to be suspects), and alleged that one of the three, in a chat room message, had stated that Holloway was dead.
-This was hotly contested by Deepak Kalpoe's attorney, who stated that the prosecution, in translating from Papiamento to Dutch, had misconstrued a reference to a teacher who had drowned as one to Holloway.
+The prosecution indicated a continuing interest in van der Sloot and the Kalpoe brothers (though they legally ceased to be suspects) and alleged that one of the three, in a chatroom message, had stated that Holloway was dead.
+This was hotly contested by Deepak's attorney, who stated that the prosecution, in translating from Papiamento to Dutch, had misconstrued a reference to a teacher who had drowned as one to Holloway.
 Attorney Ronald Wix also stated, "Unless [Mos] finds a body in the bathroom of one of these kids, there's no way in hell they can arrest them anymore."